J&J COVID-19 vaccine pause to be reviewed by U.S. panel next week

+United StatesJ&J COVID-19 vaccine pause to be reviewed by U.S. panel next week

-(Reuters) -A U.S. panel will meet again next week to discuss whether the pause on the use of Johnson & Johnson’s COVID-19 vaccine should continue, after delaying a vote on the matter earlier this week.
+A U.S. panel will meet again next week to discuss whether the pause on the use of Johnson & Johnson's (JNJ.N) COVID-19 vaccine should continue, after delaying a vote on the matter earlier this week.

 The U.S. Centers for Disease Control and Prevention (CDC) advisory panel will meet on April 23, a top U.S. health official said on Friday.